Info & FAQs

 *Please note there will be no entry to the festival after these hours.

-Lovers may only sleep in their vehicles if you hold a Camper Van / Caravan Pass.
+Attendees may only sleep in their vehicles if that vehicle is parked in the Camper Van / Caravan Area.

 Passes are required per vehicle – not per person.